 The authority that an organization usually needs under PIPA to collect, use or disclose an individual's personal information.
 Consent occurs when an individual provides verbal or written agreement to the collection, use or disclosure of their personal information, after being informed about the type of personal information being consented to, and the purposes for which the information is being collected, used or disclosed.
 In limited circumstances, PIPA authorizes the collection, use and disclosure of personal information without consent.
-Consent must be voluntary, and the dietitian must be able to show that a reasonable person would consider the purpose for which the information is collected, used or disclosed to be appropriate in the circumstances.
-When providing health care services to a client, a dietitian cannot require the client to consent to the collection, use or disclosure of personal information beyond what is necessary to provide those services.
-An individual has the right to withdraw or change their consent by giving reasonable notice, and the dietitian must explain the consequences on the provision of care.
+Consent must be voluntary, and the physical therapist must be able to show that a reasonable person would consider the purpose for which the information is collected, used or disclosent to the collection, use or disclosed to be appropriate in the circumstances.
+When providing health care services to a client, a physical therapist cannot require the client to consent to the collection, use or disclosure of personal information beyond what is necessary to provide those services.
+An individual has the right to withdraw or change their consent by giving reasonable notice, and the physical therapist must explain the consequences on the provision of care.
 See also 'Implicit Consent'.